Sarah Murray Counsellor & Supervisor of Moment by Moment Counselling

 I am a fully qualified Person Centred Counsellor with a Postgraduate Diploma in Person Centred Counselling and I am also a qualified Counselling Supervisor.
 I am a registered member of the BACP and fully insured.

-I have over ten years experience within a therapeutic environment, as a listener, a supporter and a counsellor.
+I have over fourteen years experience within a therapeutic environment, as a listener, a supporter and a counsellor.
 Alongside private practice I have worked in a variety of roles:

 - Empowering adults with learning disabilities to be more independent